CPU cache: In ARM microprocessors

-Apple M1 CPU has 128 or 192 KiB instruction L1 cache for each core (important for latency/single-thread performance), depending on core type.
+The Apple M1 CPU has 128 or 192 KiB of L1 instruction cache for each core (important for latency/single-thread performance), depending on core type.
 This is an unusually large L1 cache for any CPU type (not just for a laptop); the total cache memory size is not unusually large (the total is more important for throughput) for a laptop, and much larger total (e.g. L3 or L4) sizes are available in IBM's mainframes.

 Current research

 Early cache designs focused entirely on the direct cost of cache and RAM and average execution speed.

 More recent cache designs also consider energy efficiency, fault tolerance, and other goals.

 There are several tools available to computer architects to help explore tradeoffs between the cache cycle time, energy, and area; the CACTI cache simulator and the SimpleScalar instruction set simulator are two open-source options.